1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can you list foods to eat with acid reflux?

-Safe choices include oatmeal, bananas, applesauce, brown rice, couscous, mashed potatoes, steamed zucchini, almond milk, and lean proteins such as turkey or white fish.
+Oatmeal, bananas, applesauce, brown rice, couscous, mashed potatoes, zucchini steamed up, almond milk and lean protein foods like turkey or white fish should be included on the lists of safe foods.

 Is tea for acid reflux safe?